BlueTechnoCat/GitTest/README.md

 # Git Test

-This is just to practice with git, Expect a lot of random files
+This is just to practice with git, Expect a lot of random files"# GitTest"